pandaproject/panda/docs/backups.rst

 Creating a backup
 -----------------

 If you are hosting your PANDA on Amazon EC2 then you can make use of EC2's "snapshot" ability for your backups.
 In essence a snapshot is an exact copy of any EBS volume.
-You can use this ability to create backups your PANDA server and, if you have `migrated your files and indexes <storage.rst>`_, the volumes they reside on as well.
+You can use this ability to create backups your PANDA server and, if you have :doc:`migrated your files and indexes <storage>`, the volumes they reside on as well.
 We provide a script to automate this process.
 You will need to have at least some experience with administering a server in order to use this script.

 To perform a one-time backup SSH into your server and execute the following commands::